Aims and objectives

 - Adopt a robust ‘call challenge’ procedure.

-- Liaise with the UwFS team as appropriate.
+- Liaise with the Protection Team (Business Fire Safety) as appropriate.

 Premises Performance Monitoring Levels

-The following recommendations are applicable in accordance with BS 5839-1: 2002 + A2: 2008 for an acceptable rate of false alarms.
+The following recommendations are applicable in accordance with BS 5839-1: 2017 for an acceptable rate of false alarms.

-- the average rate of false alarms exceeds one false alarm per 20 detectors per annum; or
+- The average rate of false alarms exceeds one false alarm per 25 detectors per annum; or

-- three or more false alarms are initiated by any single manual call point or automatic fire detector (or detector location).
+- Two or more false alarms are initiated by any single manual call point or automatic fire detector (or detector location) since the last service visit

-Should a premises exceed the limitations on an acceptable level of false alarms then a review of this premises should be undertaken by the UwFS team.
+Should a premises exceed the limitations on an acceptable level of false alarms then a review of this premises should be undertaken by the Protection Team (BFS)

-If following this review it is apparent that the Responsible Person has not taken the appropriate actions in order to address UwFS from the premises, or that there are fundamental issues with the standard of general fire precautions indicative of poor fire safety management, then this premises should be referred to the BFS department for audit.
+If following this review it is apparent that the Responsible Person has not taken the appropriate actions in order to address UwFS from the premises, or that there are fundamental issues with the standard of general fire precautions indicative of poor fire safety management, then this premises may be subject to a level 2 or 3 response

-The Fire Safety Technical Officer (UwFS) will report directly to the Station Manager BFS, who has responsibility for monitoring our performance against UwFS targets.
+The (UwFS) lead within the Protection Team (BFS) will report directly to the Station Manager BFS, who has responsibility for monitoring our performance against UwFS targets.

 The Station Manager BFS will report progress monthly to the Head of Prevention at the Monthly Prevention Manager’s meeting.